 <p><b>This is a "Priority" Customer!</b></p>, you will need to encapsulate the internal quotes with additional quotes as well like this

 "<p><b>This is a ""Priority"" Customer!</b></p>"

 Order of Import

-Here is a screenshot of the “What would you like to import” drop down menu.
-Again, you must always import in sequential order according to how the tables are ordered in this drop down menu if you expect the tables to be referenced properly.
+It is important to remember that you must always import in sequential order according to how the tables are ordered in the following down menu if you expect the tables to be referenced properly.

 After you have .csv files ready and know the order in which your imports will progress: